ChoojooK/GeekCentral/README.md

-# Everything a programmer might need
+## Everything a programmer might need
 This repository provides different kinds of files, Datas, or information that a programmer or a hacker might need to do his/her job.

 Please remember to give credit if you used this repository in your projects.

-# Disclaimer
+## Disclaimer
-This repository is only for educational purposes, and I'm not responsible for any misuse of this repository.
+This repository is only for educational purposes and general use only, and I'm not responsible for any misuse of this repository.

-# Donate
+### Donate
 If you liked this project and wanted to support me, you can use the options below to support my job.

 Bitcoin: 1HVgM3NGHkebWYNdFExQFo5hR4JbMhjCRL